Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Recovery Bounds in The Multi-Cycle Scenario

 \subsection{The Multi-Cycle Case}

-In the article, I have considered a single-cycle recovery, i.e. when the noisy channel $\mathcal{N}_{\theta}$ is applied only once.
+In the article, we have considered a single-cycle recovery, i.e. when the noisy channel $\mathcal{N}_{\theta}$ is applied only once.
 However, extensions to the multi-cycle regime are also important for real-time applications.
 A thorough study of the multi-cycle case is beyond the scope of the current article.
-However, here I present some useful bounds to stimulate future discussions.
+However, here we present some useful bounds to stimulate future discussions.

 To start, consider a stroboscopically varying noise parameter $\theta$